ewstark/8-bit-Gaming/doc/MSA Arcade Game notes.md

 **Canary Crush** is targeted to 320x240 graphics in landscape orientation with 4 bits-per-pixel (16-color) palette-based colors.

     Using 16x16 cells, screen grid is 20 wide by 15 high.
+    The play area is 13x13 cells with a 1-cell border.

                             1 1 1 1 1 1 1 1 1 1 2
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0